Checkio-Game-Missions/checkio-empire-digit-stack/info/story.md

 removed.
 Often a peek, or top operation is also implemented, returning the value of the top element without removing it.

-Queues were not enough and we should expand our training with stacks.
+Queues alone are not enough to improve our robots functionality, so we will expand their training with stacks.